A well-insulated home is not only a great way to live the greener ideal, but it’ll also save you some money on heating and cooling bills.

 Consider the following:

-Nearly every home is built with some form of insulation in its exterior walls, but it may not be enough to properly reduce energy loss from your home.
+Nearly every home is built with some form of insulation in its exterior walls.
+However, it may not be enough to properly reduce energy loss from your home.

-The minimum levels of insulation called for in many local building codes aren’t anywhere close to what the U.S. Dept. of Energy recommends for comfort and energy savings today.
+The minimum levels of insulation required in many local building codes aren’t anywhere close to what the U.S. Dept. of Energy recommends for comfort and energy savings today.

 For example, many attics have just 6 inches or so of insulation –about R-19.
 Current recommendations for attic insulation in northern parts of the U.S. are R-49 to R-60.